pivotal-cf/docs-pks/README.md

 | `0.8` | Not in use | N/A|
 | `pks-patches` | Staging site for not-yet-released Enterprise PKS patches. | Publishes to an internal staging site only. |

+**1.7**: The `1.7` branch is used to publish the pre-release v1.7 version of the site.
+Create pull requests on `1.7` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.7 documentation.

-**1.6**: The `1.6` branch is used to publish the pre-release v1.6 version of the site.
-Create pull requests on `1.6` to contribute bug fixes or correct technical inaccuracies in the pre-release v1.6 documentation.
+**1.6**: The `1.6` branch is used to publish the live v1.6 version of the site.
+Create pull requests on `1.6` to contribute bug fixes or correct technical inaccuracies in the v1.6 documentation.

+**1.6.x-patch-releases**: The `1.6.x-patch-releases` branch is used to publish the 1.6 site including information for unreleased patches.
+Create pull requests on `1.6.x-patch-releases` to contribute to documentation for unreleased 1.6 patches.

 **1.5**: The `1.5` branch is used to publish the live v1.5 version of the site.
 Create pull requests on `1.5` to contribute bug fixes or correct technical inaccuracies in the v1.5 documentation.

-**1.5.x-patch-releases**: The `1.5.x-patch-releases` branch is used to publish the 1.5 site including information included for unreleased patches.
+**1.5.x-patch-releases**: The `1.5.x-patch-releases` branch is used to publish the 1.5 site including information for unreleased patches.
 Create pull requests on `1.5.x-patch-releases` to contribute to documentation for unreleased 1.5 patches.

 **1.4**: The `1.4` branch is used to publish the live v1.4 version of the site.
-Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.4 documentation.
+Create pull requests on `1.4` to contribute bug fixes or correct technical inaccuracies in the v1.4 documentation.

-**1.4.x-patch-releases**: The `1.4.x-patch-releases` branch is used to publish the 1.4 site including information included for unreleased patches.
+**1.4.x-patch-releases**: The `1.4.x-patch-releases` branch is used to publish the 1.4 site including information for unreleased patches.
 Create pull requests on `1.4.x-patch-releases` to contribute to documentation for unreleased 1.4 patches.

 **1.3**: The `1.3` branch is used to publish the live v1.3 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.3 documentation.

-**1.3.x-patch-releases**: The `1.3.x-patch-releases` branch is used to publish the 1.3 site including information included for unreleased patches.
+**1.3.x-patch-releases**: The `1.3.x-patch-releases` branch is used to publish the 1.3 site including information for unreleased patches.
 Create pull requests on `1.3.x-patch-releases` to contribute to documentation for unreleased 1.3 patches.

 **1.3**: The `1.3` branch is used to publish the live v1.3 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.3 documentation.